jerrylee1697/HackUCI19/pages/Jax(Google).md

 `vmap` is the vectorizing map.
-It has the familiar semantics of mapping a function along array axes, but instead of keeping the loop on the outside, it pushes the loop down into a function’s primitive operations for better performance.
+It has the familiar semantics of mapping a function along array axes, but instead of keeping the loop on the out

 Using `vmap` can save you from having to carry around batch dimensions in your code.
 For example, consider this simple *unbatched* neural network prediction